vistadataproject/vistadataproject.github.io/demo/index.md

 title: MVDM Demo
 ---

-# MVDM Demo
+# Master VISTA Data Model Demo
-The following sections describe first how to install the **nodeVISTA Server** and **CPRS Client**, and then how to run the Master VISTA Data Model (MVDM) demo. __The demo focuses on how MVDM audits, secures, and emulates existing VISTA clients such as CPRS using the RPC Emulator__.
+The following sections describe first how to install the **nodeVISTA Server** and **CPRS Client**, and then how to run the Master VISTA Data Model (MVDM) demo. __The demo focuses on how MVDM audits, secures, and emulates current production VISTA clients such as CPRS using the RPC Emulator__:

 ![CPRS-MVDM-Clients -width70](/demo/images/common/demo-cprs-mvdo-clients2.png)